-The total memory allocation for a program, and in some cases individual arrays, can exceed 2 gigabytes (2 GB, or 2,048 MB).
+The total memory allocation for a program, and individual arrays, can exceed 2 gigabytes (2 GB, or 2,048 MB).

 Previous implementations of Fortran 77 limited the total program size, as well as the size of any single array, to 2 GB.
 The current release allows the total memory in use by the program to far exceed this.
-(For details on the memory use of individual scalar values, see "Alignment, Size, and Value Ranges" on page 20.)
+(For details on the memory use of individual scalar values, see "Alignment, Size, and Value Ranges" on page 21.)